FromBitToByte/Gurukul/README.md

 * Teacher can choose which student can access a particular discussion room.
 * In discussion rooms students and teacher can chat with each other, video call and Teacher can share the screen.

+## Redeem
+* Students can raise ticket for redeeming goodies based on reward points collected by attempting quizzes.